g2p/bedup/README.md

 # Requirements

-You need Python 2.7 (recommended), Python 2.6, or PyPy.
+You need Python 2.7 (recommended), Python 2.6, Python 3.2, or PyPy.
-Python 3 isn't currently supported due to CFFI incompatibilities.
 You need Linux 3.3 or newer.

 This should get you started on Debian/Ubuntu: